 David is a global media development leader.
-As director of development at the Thomson Foundation he is in charge of sourcing and managing all donor-funded projects.
-He leads the foundation's largest ever project – the European Neighbourhood OPEN Media Hub.
+As manager director – development at the Thomson Foundation he is in charge of sourcing and managing all donor-funded projects.

 David has over 14 years experience of creating and managing large scale media development projects worldwide.
 He manages teams of consultants and regional staff and has trained hundreds of reporters in over 40 countries for a range of donors including the UNDP, UNESCO, OSCE, EU, FCO and Sida .
 He developed, and was in charge of delivering, the 17 country production training programme under the European Neighbourhood Journalism Network project from 2007 – 2011 for the European Commission.